tlrobinson/ropen/README.md

 ropen's Solution
 ----------------

-The ropen project solves this problem using two simple shell scripts, which make use of MacFuse's sshfs.
+The [ropen](http://github.com/tlrobinson/ropen) tool solves this problem using two simple shell scripts, which make use of MacFuse's sshfs.
 You run the "ropen" program on your remote machine(s) when you want to open a remote file locally (this is equivalent to the OS X "open" command).
 The "ropend" daemon runs on your local OS X machine waiting for open requests, and the "ropen.php" PHP script proxies requests from ropen to ropend.

 How it works
 ------------